dannysimfukwe/custom_php_framework/README.md

 ## Usage

 ``
-Start by editing the config/dbconfig.php file, enter your database connection ``
+Start by editing the config/dbconfig.php file, enter your database connection.
+``

+> Enjoy